 In a PCA ordination of all traits measured as relative abundances (Figure 67), axis 1 explained 61% of total sample variation; traits with the highest loading values were relative abundances of taxa associated with erosional flows (very low in 2017), burrowers (very abundant in 2017), and clingers (abundant in all sampling years except 2017).
-Axis 2 explained an additional 26% of total variation; traits with the highest loading were relative abundance of scrapers (lower in 2014, 2017, and 2018), organisms that prefer cooler temperatures (lower abundances in 2014 and 2017), and burrowers.
+Axis 2 explained an additional 26% of total variation; traits with the highest loading were relative abundances in 2014, and 2017), organisms that prefer cooler temperatures (lower abundances in 2014 and 2017), and burrowers.